Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Simulations and Experiments

-The simulation lasts 14 seconds and three snapshots are shown in Figure \ref{simulation1}.
-It can be seen that all UAVs keep moving inside the trapezoid virtual tube without collision with obstacles.
-As shown in Figure \ref{simulation2}(a), the minimum distance between any two UAVs is always larger than $2r_\text{s}=0.5\text{m}$, which implies that there is no collision in the UAV swarm.
-As shown in Figure \ref{simulation2}(b), the minimum distance between UAVs and obstacles is always larger than $r_\text{s}+r_{\text{o},k}= 1.15\text{m},k=1,\cdots,5$, which implies that there is no collision between UAVs and obstacles.
-Besides, the minimum distances between UAVs and the tube boundary are shown in Figure \ref{simulation2}(c) and (d).
-These minimum distances are always larger than $r_\text{s}=0.25\text{m}$, which implies that all UAVs keep moving inside the trapezoid virtual tube during the simulation.
-During the simulation, the minimum and maximum speeds of all UAVs are shown in Figure \ref{simulation2}(e).
-It is obvious that the constraints \eqref{vminvmax} are always satisfied.
-Therefore, all UAVs can avoid collision with each other, avoid collision with obstacles and keep moving in the trapezoid virtual tube under the proposed controller \eqref{ObstacleController}.
+The simulation, which lasts 14 seconds, is depicted through three snapshots as shown in Figure \ref{simulation1}.
+The snapshots show that the robots successfully pass through the trapezoid virtual tube.
+As depicted in Figure \ref{simulation2}(a), the minimum distance between any two robots is consistently greater than $2r_\text{s}=0.5\text{m}$, indicating that the robotic swarm operates without collisions.
+In Figure \ref{simulation2}(b), the minimum distance between robots and obstacles is consistently greater than $r_\text{s}+r_{\text{o},k}= 1.15\text{m},k=1,\cdots,5$, indicating that the robots have no collision with obstacles.
+In addition, Figure \ref{simulation2}(c) and (d) show the minimum distances between the robots and the virtual tube boundary.
+These minimum distances are always greater than $r_\text{s}=0.25\text{m}$, which implies that all robots keep moving inside the trapezoid virtual tube.
+During the simulation, the minimum and the maximum speeds of all robots are shown in Figure \ref{simulation2}(e).
+It is obvious that the constraints in \eqref{vminvmax} are always satisfied.
+The chattering phenomenon in Figure \ref{simulation2}(e) is caused by the single integrator model, which means that the robot's speed can have a sudden change.